The Many Faces of Non-invertible Symmetries: Examples

 Instead, given a starting setup with boundary conditions $|\cB\ra=|{++}\ra$ and $|\cB_{\rm reg}\ra=|\cN\ra$, we introduce a $H_8$-compatible extension, by including the entire multiplet \eqref{regularH8m} via, \ie |\cB'\ra=|{++}\ra \oplus |{+-}\ra \oplus |{-+}\ra \oplus |{--}\ra \oplus 2|{ff}\ra, \fe and inserting the following topological point operator, \ie \phi'={1\over 8}(\id_{++}+\id_{+-}+\id_{-+}+\id_{++}+\id_{f_1f_1}+\id_{f_2f_2})\,, \fe as a linear combination of irreducible idempotents.

 This effectively leads to the cloaking boundary condition of \cite{Brehm:2024zun} (also known as entanglement brane in \cite{Hung:2019bnq}), which is now compatible with the $H_8$ action.
-When inserted in the annulus partition function with boundaries $|\cB'\ra$ and $|\cB_{\rm reg}\ra$, the operator $\phi'$ the contributions from different components of $|\cB'\ra$.
-In a similar way, the initial physical symmetry breaking boundary can be picked out by assigning \ie \phi=\id_{++}\,. \fe
+When inserted in the annulus partition function with boundaries $|\cB'\ra$ and $|\cB_{\rm reg}\ra$, the operator $\phi'$ weighs the contributions from different components of $|\cB'\ra$.
+In a similar way, the initial physical symmetry breaking boundary can be picked out by assigning \ie \phi=\id_{++}\,. \fe Furthermore, since $|\cB'\ra$ can be identified with the identity Cardy brane fusing with the topological interface associated with half-gauging the maximal algebra object $A_{\rm max}$ in the symmetry category ${\rm Rep}(H_8)$ (which is self-dual under this gauging), we specify the topological junctions between the topological defects in ${\rm Rep}(H_8)$ and the boundary $|\cB'\ra$ via those of the algebra object $A_{\rm max}$ \cite{Diatlyk:2023fwf} (see Figure~\ref{peelrel} and discussions there).
+This guaranties an action of the Hopf algebra $H_8$ on the strip Hilbert space and on the corresponding density operator as defined in \eqref{rhodef}.

 Having specified the extended system with boundary conditions that admit an $H_8$ action, we can proceed to calculate the relative Renyi entropy as an order parameter for the symmetry breaking \eqref{renyiHbreak}.
 Following the discussion around \eqref{denopbcft}, the initial density operator for our setup is \ie \rho=\phi\cdot q^{H^{\rm open}_{\cB'|\cN}} \,. \fe Its symmetrization from \eqref{rhosym} gives, \ie \rho_{\rm sym}=\phi'\cdot q^{H^{\rm open}_{\cB'|\cN}}\,. \fe One way to see this is to note that the space of topological operators on $|\cB'\ra$ is a copy of $H_8^*$ and $\phi'={1\over 8}1_{H_8^*}$ is proportional to the identity in $H_8^*$ (i.e. the counit $\epsilon(\cdot)$ of $H_8$).